Ocean beach with text

 Annual dues are $40.
 Monthly meetings are held the 3rd Saturday of each month at 1 PM at the

-Eau Gallie Public Library, 1521 Pineapple Avenue.
+Eau Gallie Public Library, 1521 Pineapple Avenue, Melbourne, Florida.

 President’s Corner